 We’ve received several questions through our family blog lately that deal with subjects better suited to this forum, so I’ve decided to publish my responses here, in case other readers are dealing with similar situations.
-Here’s the first:
+Here’s the first, on living with Jekyll and Hyde.:

 One minute everything is wonderful, the next thing he acts mad at me for everything under the sun….
 I am not perfect and have made some mistakes, but I think I am a great wife.
 He has even made the comment that I have put up with a lot over the many years we’ve been married.